All Episodes

 Okay, Delbert, keep going.

-Okay, now you take the corner that was created by folding the the two halves, and you tear off that corner.
+Okay, now you take the corner that was created by folding the two halves, and you tear off that corner.

-Well, it's two cor well, there's four corners.
+Well, there's four corners.

-Okay, the corner that was created that's actually four um the fold corner.
+Okay, the corner that was created that's actually for the folded corner, that's correct.

 Okay, which one?

-I gotta get this right.
+I got to get this right.

 There's one corner here, and there's one corner there.

-And uh I'm looking at this, the left corner is the left corner.
+The left corner is the left corner.

-If I flip it around and the right corner becomes the left corner.
+If I flip it around, and the right corner becomes the left corner.

 Delbert, this is a joke.